AG7GN/hampi-backup-restore/README.md

 ### Run as a `cron` job

-You can set up your Pi to do automatic unattended backups via [cron](https://linuxize.com/post/scheduling-cron-jobs-with-crontab/) of your microSD card.
+You can set up your Pi to do automatic unattended backups of your microSD card via [cron](https://linuxize.com/post/scheduling-cron-jobs-with-crontab/).
 In this example, I'll backup up my microSD card to a USB disk drive connected to my Pi.
 My external disk appears as `500GB` on my desktop, so the path to that disk is: `/media/pi/500GB`.

 I'll set up the script to run every Sunday at 2:13 AM.
 The script will also delete backups older than 14 days and verify that the external disk is attached before attempting to run the backup.